 - Take CT images of your treatment area

 - Make immobilization devices for you, if needed.

 Immobilization devices are used to help you stay very still during your radiation therapy treatments.
 Patients receiving treatment to the head, neck or brain often have an immobilization device made during the simulation appointment.

 - Give you contrast medium, if needed.

-Contrast medium (usually simply called “contrast”) may be used during your simulation appointment to help your radiation team see your internal organs.
+Contrast medium (usually simply called “contrast”) may be used during your CT simulation appointment to help your radiation team see your internal organs.
 Contrast can be given as a drink or as an injection.